jinbinhu/CAPS-Mininet/readme.md

 # Description:
-This is a simple implementation of CAPS on kenel and we test CAPS based on mininet 2.3.0.
+This is a simple implementation of CAPS on kenel and we test CAPS based on mininet 2.3.0 under ubuntu 12.04.

 # Usage:
 Before testing, you should make sure that mininet and the related tools including pox, wireshark, netfilter and python2 are correctly installed.
 The topology is a leaf-spine structure with 20 senders, 20 receivers, 2 ToR switches and 20 core switches.